FreddyWordingham/Pathfinding/README.md

 # Pathfinding

-Example of A* pathfinding implemented in Bevy with an ECS tilemap
+Example of A\* pathfinding implemented in Bevy with an ECS tilemap.